ChiCubed/InformaticsNotes/chapter2.md

 As you can see the number being raised to a power is the Base, and the power it is being raised to is the distance from the end.
 Therefore a digit $$d$$ that is $$a$$ places from the end is equal to $$d*b^a$$ in base $$b$$.

 Great, now I speak binary.
 What does this have to do with Bit Shifting?

+Bit shifting works by literally shifting the bits in the binary representation of a number (the individual digits in a binary number are called bits).